NitronicGames/Portfolio-for-Engine-Software-Engineer-Intern-at-Epic-Games/README.md

 ### Doomed Destiny *(in progress)*
 Unreal Engine 5 | Systems + Level Design

-- Started with flowcharts and a game design document to map out ideas.
+- Started with flowcharts and a brainstorming document.
+- Created a game design document and pitch deck to refine the concept.
-- Built whitebox levels from 2D sketches.
+- Built a whiteboxed map from my 2D sketches.
-- Added enemy AI, player abilities, and wave spawner systems in Blueprints.
+- Placed in key assets and blokced out main areas for flow testing.
-- Currently learning how to rebuild these systems in C++.
+- Continuing to polish while also learning how to extend systems with C++.

 [GitHub Repo](your-link) • [Demo Video](your-link) • [Docs](your-link)